zhengyaogu/cs389hw4/README.md

 |reset | The reset function | Passed|
 |space_used | The space_used function | Passed|
 |LRU | The LRU evictor | Passed |

+### Problems we encountered
+There are two subtle problems that are worth talking about.
+ - In the get function of the client, we are supposed to return a char* ptr.
+However, since client doesn't have the real val saving in its class, we need to create a char arrary on the heap using new and return its ptr.
+This may cause potential memory leak since the original get function doesn't require the user (and the tests) to delete the return char* to prevent memory leak.
+However, since our test program terminates, this is not a big issue.
+ - The new cache.hh that Eitan gave us doesn't require the del function to return a boolean variable indicating whether the deletion was successful, so our server didn't implement this feature.
+Hence we slightly modified our unit tests: not to check the result of the deletion directly but to check whether the space_used changes correctly.